Legalities for Herbal Products Businesses in the United States & Current Good Manufacturing Practices (cGMPs)

 To learn more, contact your local and state Departments of Public Health and your state’s Department of Agriculture.
 In addition, the FDA’s Dietary Supplement FOODSAFE hotline (1-888-723-3366) is an excellent source of information.

-Labeling Cosmetics and Dietary Supplements Guidelines for the US
+Labeling Cosmetics and Dietary Supplements Guidelines to Comply with the Legalities for Herbal Products Businesses in the U.S.

 Product labels are representative of both your personal aesthetic and the information you are required to provide to consumers.
 For those following the FDA guidelines in the United States, there is a hefty body of material to help you from start to finish.
 Here, we’ll refer you to links that will answer questions about the complexities, including text size and formatting.